Looking for a side hustle to make extra money that actually works in New Zealand?

 9. Start a blog

-When we moved back to New Zealand and I was looking for ways to make money online NZ opportunities were few and far between.
+When we moved back to New Zealand and I was looking for ways to make extra money from home, side hustle opportunities were few and far between.

 I already had a blog that I’d started in Australia but it was far from making money, so I invested in courses to learn how to make money blogging.